§ Verifiable Trust v4 Specification

 | UserAgentCredential | sha384-yLRK2mCokVjRlGX0nVzdEYQ1o6YWpQqgdg6+HlSxCePP+D7wvs0+70TJACLZfbF/ |

 The $id property is excluded because it contains the VPR-specific schema identifier, which varies across deployments.
-The remaining schema content is identical for all conforming ECS Trust Registries.
+The remaining schema content is identical for all conforming ECS Ecosystems.

 § [ECS-SERVICE] Service Credential Json Schema